 Today we head into the eastern desert to explore the dramatic basalt city at Umm al-Jimal, even the doors are made of huge black slabs and some of them still operate!
 After lunch we travel on to the desert castles, Qasr Azraq, Amra and al-Kharanah, with far-reaching views over the surrounding landscape.
-Jordan’s desert castles were so called due to their imposing stature, but they served mainly as agriculture and trade centers, and caravan stations.
+Jordan’s desert castles were so called due to their imposing stature, but they served mainly as agriculture and trade centres, and caravan stations.

 Day 6 - Umm al-Rasas -Kerak

 We visit the church and spectacular mosaics at Umm al-Rasas.
 A Roman and Byzantine site, the mosaics of the churches have fine depictions of the principal cities of the region.
 Before lunch we have a brief stop at a viewpoint at Wadi Mujib.
 On next to the mighty crusader castle of Kerak, one of the largest in the Levantine region.
-Overlooking the Dead Sea, it was built in 1132 as the first line of defense for the Crusader kingdom of Jerusalem.
+Overlooking the Dead Sea, it was built in 1132 as the first line of defence for the Crusader kingdom of Jerusalem.
 It’s position also gave control of important trade routes between Damascus, Egypt and Mecca, and of the Bedouin herders of the region.

 Day 7 - Petra

-Today is the first of two full days in Petra, and with the archaeological park spread across 200 square kilometers, we will easily fill out time spent here as there is much to explore.
-Located among mountains and rugged desert canyons, this ancient capital of the Nabatean Arabs is carved directly into a mixture of sandstone cliff face, its colors a mixture of red, white and pink hence it is also known as the “Rose City”.
+Today is the first of two full days in Petra, and with the archaeological park spread across 200 square kilometres, we will easily fill out time spent here as there is much to explore.
+Located among mountains and rugged desert canyons, this ancient capital of the Nabatean Arabs is carved directly into a mixture of sandstone cliff face, its colours a mixture of red, white and pink hence it is also known as the “Rose City”.
 We walk into the site each day, both for the sense of discovery, and to experience the famous entrance to the ravine site, the Siq.
-As we wander along the colonnaded streets, we take in some of the ancient city’s most significant structures, such as the world-renowned “Treasury” (Al-Khazneh), a temple over 40 meters in height with a truly impressive ornate façade.
+As we wander along the colonnaded streets, we take in some of the ancient city’s most significant structures, such as the world-renowned “Treasury” (Al-Khazneh), a temple over 40 metres in height with a truly impressive ornate façade.
 The Nabateans, though essential nomadic, developed a sophisticated water technology, the remains of which we will also see here during our extensive visit.
 Led by our expert guide, there are optional climbs on both days to Nabatean ‘Monastery’ and ‘High Place’.

 Day 8 - Petra